 3-5.2.3 The main structure of the GFM

-Figure 3-1 shows a UML model of the S-100 GFM.
+Figure 3-1 shows an extracta UML model of the S-100 GFM.
+The complete model together with the realisation from ISO 19109 is shown in Annex A.

 The following clauses define the elements of the GFM.